 2. Wrap Your Pup’s Body

-Wrap your dog’s remains in a sheet, blanket, or other disposable item for burial.
+Wrap your dog’s remains in a sheet, blanket, dog casket, or similar item for burial.
 Some pup parents opt for using their dog’s favorite blanket with a toy tucked inside, but this is entirely up to you.
 Not only does this make burial easier since you won’t see your dog’s body in the ground, but it will also contain any messes that occur after death.

 3. Pick a Location